You Can’t Always Get What You Want

 - keep it fun

 I saw this handled in a great way on a recent flight.
-This particular flight attendant had served her share of pretzels, if you get my drift.
-This lady looked like she had at least a 30 year track record with this airline, so I’m sure she’s heard it all, seen it all, and put up with it all.
+Based on her age and flawless skill set, I assumed she had at least a 30 year track record with this airline, so I’m sure she’s heard it all, seen it all, and put up with it all.
 But as I observed her throughout the flight, I realized that she’d mastered the delightful skill of keeping it fun when she has to say “no.”

 For the lady in front of me who insisted on going to the restroom while the seat belt sign was still on: “Ma’am, I can’t tell you that you can get up.
 If you get up and then you fall, the airline is liable.
 So you can’t get up.
 But I’m about to walk to the front of the plane, and I don’t necessarily know if you obey me or not.”